Rickets is a condition that affects bone development in children. It causes the bones to become soft and weak, which can lead to bone deformities.

 Read more about the causes of rickets.

-Rickets causes the bones to become painful, soft and weak.
-This leads to deformities of the skeleton, such as bowed legs, curvature of the spine and thickening of the ankles, wrists and knees.
+Rickets can lead to bone pain, poor growth and deformities of the skeleton, such as bowed legs, curvature of the spine and thickening of the ankles, wrists and knees.

 Read more about the symptoms of rickets.

 If your child has any symptoms of rickets, take them to your GP for a check-up.

 Your GP will usually carry out a physical examination to check for any obvious problems.
 They may also discuss your child's medical history, diet, family history and any medication they are taking.

 A blood test to measure calcium, phosphorous and vitamin D levels can usually confirm a diagnosis of rickets, although your child may also have some X-rays or possibly a bone density scan (DEXA scan).
 This is a special type of X-ray that measures the calcium content in the bones.